beomri/beomri.github.io/_news/Paris.md

 related_posts: false
 ---

-Visitng École Polytechnique in Paris for 3 months to work with Luiz Chamon.
+Visiting École Polytechnique in Paris for 3 months to work with [Luiz Chamon](https://luizchamon.com/).